Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 Shape the crust

-Take 3/4 of the pastry dough and transfer it onto the tart pan.
+We take 3/4 of the pastry dough and transfer it to the tart pan.
 We use the remaining 1/4 for the lattice pattern.

 Flatten the dough with your hands until it covers the pan’s bottom and sides.